kiebel/wp-teachpress/trunk/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 2.0.14 - (24.02.2011) =
+* New: New style option for [tpcloud], [tplist]
+* Bugfix: Fixed a bug in teachPress books widget - the name of a book is no longer a html-element name
-= 2.0.13 - (20.02.2011) =
+* Bugfix: The Room is now vissible again in single course overviews (Bug was introcuced with teachPress 2.0.10) = 2.0.13 - (20.02.2011) =
 * New: Spanish translation added
 = 2.0.12 - (01.02.2011) =